Harry Rushton: 2021

 Rushton had joined the Canberra Raiders on a three-year deal starting from the 2021 season.
 He played 10 games in Canberra's NSW Cup team in 2021, playing six games in the second row, three at lock and one at prop - before the season was cancelled due to the COVID pandemic.

 2022

 In round 7 of the 2022 NRL season, Rushton made his club debut for Canberra in their 36-6 loss against Penrith.
 On 12 August 2022, it was announced that Rushton would be joining Huddersfield Giants for 2023, after mutually agreeing to his release from Canberra Raiders.

+2023

+Rushton played 12 games for Huddersfield in the 2023 Super League season as the club finished ninth on the table and missed the playoffs.

+2024

+Rushton played 22 matches for Huddersfield in the 2024 Super League season, as well as 3 in the challenge cup, which saw the club finish 9th on the table.

+2025

+Rushton played 20 matches for Huddersfield in the 2025 Super League season as the club finished 10th on the table.